 Let’s face it, weddings can be expensive, especially in modern times when most couples are now footing the bill themselves.
-So, one question to ask yourselves is how are you best going to capture and remember this momentous day?
-Over the years, so many friends and family that have married have all exclaimed that they were so busy on the day, that they missed major key events and many of the smaller details of the day they had put so much effort into prior to the event.
+One question to ask yourself is, how are you best going to capture and remember this momentous day?
+Over the years, so many friends and family that have married have all exclaimed that they were so busy on the day that they missed major key events and many of the more minor details of the day they had put so much effort into before the event.

-Wedding cinematography helps you in capturing and reliving the special details of the day that made it solely yours.
-There is nothing as special as being able to revisit your entire ceremony whenever you wish and to share once again in those vows you each wrote from the heart.
-It is also a wonderful opportunity to share once again those poignant or funny speeches made by your family and friends on the day.
+Wedding cinematography helps you capture and relive the unique details of the day that made it solely yours.
+There is nothing as impressive as being able to revisit your entire ceremony whenever you wish and share them again in those vows you each wrote from the heart.
+It is also an excellent opportunity to share once again those poignant or funny speeches made by your family and friends on the day.

-Some couples may struggle understanding the cost of hiring a wedding videographer.
+Some couples may struggle to understand the cost of hiring a wedding videographer.
 I commonly hear from couples that they believe that when the word “wedding” is connected to any service from dry-cleaning to catering, the price automatically skyrockets.
-I can categorically say that this is not the case when it comes to videography and there is a lot of time, state of the art equipment, and liability involved in filming a wedding.
+I can categorically say that this is not the case for videography, and there is a lot of time, state of the art equipment, and liability involved in filming a wedding.

 You need to perhaps instead consider this as an ongoing investment that will become a family heirloom, with everyone from your grandparents to your children (who may not even exist as yet) loving the opportunity to press play and watch your special day unfold over and over again.

-The following will give you an indication of what is actually involved in the filming of your wedding.
-This is the base equipment I carry for each wedding, however this may fluctuate dependent on the specifics of each individual event.
+The following will give you an indication of what is involved in the filming of your wedding.
+This is the base equipment I carry for each wedding.
+However, this may fluctuate dependent on the specifics of each event.

-In addition to all of the items you see here, it is important to note that I also carry back-ups of all of the key pieces of equipment.
-This is a contingency that, although unlikely, for example a camera should malfunction on the day, I have a replacement readily at hand to ensure not a minute of your wedding day will be missed!
+In addition to all of the items you see here, it is essential to note that I also carry back-ups of all critical pieces of equipment.
+This is a contingency that, although unlikely, for example, a camera should malfunction on the day, I have a replacement readily at hand to ensure not a minute of your wedding day will be missed!

 A battery charger and multiple back-up batteries are essential for every occasion, as I often require enough battery power to film up to twelve hours.
 I also always like to have some extra units on hand for emergencies.
 In regard to memory, each camera utilises 2 cards, with facility for back-up cards if required.
 Other essential equipment utilised for events include lights for the reception and small video monitors which aid in providing me with a true visual representation of your day whilst filming this.
 A tripod and monopod are also necessary in capturing clear, stable shots.